STAFF

 Sixth Grade

-Several years ago, I transitioned to Lincoln Academy as a Teaching Assistant and then moved to 6th grade as a full-time teacher.
-Currently, I am teaching 6th-grade math here at Lincoln Academy.
-Middle school is an exciting time in students’ lives.
-They are eager and capable of achieving many things.
-They can grasp new concepts and handle more responsibilities.
-Every student can learn and achieve anything.
-The sky’s the limit, but progress may vary for each student.
-We can all succeed by supporting and helping one another by utilizing our unique talents.
 When students learn the value of hard work and find joy and fulfillment in their efforts, they will experience personal growth.
-Students also need to understand that mistakes are powerful tools in their learning.
-We learn and grow as we make mistakes.
-Those mistakes are not final failures.
-I take great pleasure in witnessing those “AHA” moments when everything finally clicks for the students.
-Math is part of everyday life!
-I want to make it an enjoyable experience for the 6th graders here at Lincoln!
+It is crucial for them to understand that mistakes are powerful tools in their learning process.
+We learn and grow through our mistakes, which are not final failures.
+I take great pleasure in witnessing those “AHA” moments when everything finally clicks for my students.
+Math is a part of everyday life, and I want to make it an enjoyable experience for the 6th graders here at Lincoln Academy!